 As defined in 36 CFR §800.16(d), the area of potential effects (APE) is the geographic area or areas within which an undertaking may directly or indirectly cause changes in the character or use of historic properties if any such properties exist.
-Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this project is the location of the vertical hydroponic greenhouse and base plus a 15-meter horizontal buffer to allow for some variation in final placement during construction and the visual APE is the viewshed of the proposed project.
+Based on this definition and the nature and scope of the Undertaking, the Program has determined that the direct APE for this project is the location of the warehouse bases for Option 1 and Option 2, the buried waterline associated with Option 2, plus a 15-meter (m) horizontal buffer to allow for slight variation in final placement during construction.
+The visual APE is the viewshed of the proposed project.